-The Parent Company recognized additional concession fees amounting to ₱317.0 million and ₱1,102.8 million 2024 and 2023, respectively, mainly pertaining to various rehabilitation projects and UATP-related local component costs, were capitalized as service concession assets (see Note 10).
+The Parent Company recognized additional concession fees amounting to P108.7 million and P317.0 million as at March 31, 2025 and December 31, 2024, respectively, mainly pertaining to various rehabilitation projects and UATP-related local component costs, were capitalized as service concession assets (see Note 10).

-Specific borrowing costs capitalized as part of service concession assets of the Parent Company amounted to ₱2,975.7 million and ₱1,300.8 million in 2024 and 2023, respectively, while general borrowing cost capitalized as part of service concession assets amounted to ₱52.9 million and ₱55.9 million in 2024 and 2023, respectively (see Note 11).
-The rate used to determine the amount of general borrowing costs eligible for capitalization were 5.5% in 2024 and 2023, respectively.
+Specific borrowing costs capitalized as part of service concession assets of the Parent Company amounted to P920.0 million and P497.34 million for the three-month periods ended March 31, 2025, and 2024 respectively, while general borrowing cost capitalized as part of service concession assets amounted to P0.56 million and P2.2 million for the three-month periods ended March 31, 2025 and 2024, respectively (see Note 11).

+The rate used to determine the amount of general borrowing costs eligible for capitalization were 5.3% and 5.4% for the three-month periods ended March 31, 2025 and 2024, respectively.

-Based on the 2022 Approved Business Plan, the Parent Company used a new base foreign exchange rate from ₱53.16 to ₱53.51 for United States Dollar, applicable to concession fee payments starting January 1, 2023.
-The effect of change in rebased rate amounting ₱841.7 million was accounted for as an adjustment of "Service concession assets" and "Deferred credits" accounts to adjust their carrying values based on the newly determined and approved rebased in 2023.
+Based on the 2022 Approved Business Plan, the Parent Company used a new base foreign exchange rate from $\clubsuit53.16$ to $\clubsuit53.51$ for United States Dollar, applicable to concession fee payments starting January 1, 2023.
+The effect of change in rebased rate amounting \$841.7 million was accounted for as an adjustment of "Service concession assets" and "Deferred credits" accounts to adjust their carrying values based on the newly determined and approved rebased in 2023.
 These foreign exchange differences, which may no longer be recovered through the FCDA mechanism under the Concession Agreement, pertain to actual concession fee payments by Maynilad to MWSS, hence, formed part of the service concession assets.
-No similar adjustment was made in 2024.
+No similar adjustment was made as at March 31, 2025.

-In addition to the payments of service concession obligation payable to MWSS reported in the consolidated statements of cash flows at rebased rates amounting to ₱953.0 million and ₱927.2 million as at December 31, 2024 and 2023, respectively, and the Regulatory Costs reported in the consolidated statements of income amounting to ₱280.5 million, ₱242.20 million and ₱207.25 million in 2024, 2023 and 2022, respectively, the Parent Company paid actual concession fees of ₱205.5 million and ₱403.0 million as at December 31, 2024 and 2023, respectively.
+In addition to the payments of service concession obligation payable to MWSS reported in the consolidated statements of cash flows at rebased rates amounting to $\mathbb{P}465.1$ million and $\mathbb{P}436.4$ million for the three-month periods ended March 31, 2025 and 2024, respectively, and the Regulatory Costs reported in the consolidated statements of income amounting to $\mathbb{P}75.5$ million and $\mathbb{P}70.4$ million for the three-month periods ended March 31, 2025 and 2024, respectively, the Parent Company paid actual concession fees of $\mathbb{P}133.0$ million and $\mathbb{P}205.5$ million for the three-month periods ended March 31, 2025 and 2024, respectively.

 Phil Hydro accounts for each of its BWSAs (except the BWSA with New Era University) and MOA with Municipal Government of Rizal, Nueva Ecija (MGRNE) in accordance with IFRIC 12, Service Concession Arrangements under the Intangible Asset model as it receives the right (license) to charge users of public service.
-In 2019, the Company recognized impairment loss on service concession assets of Phil Hydro amounting to \$\frac{1}{2}93.2\$ million and was recognized as part of the accumulated amortization.
+In 2019, the Company recognized impairment loss on service concession assets of Phil Hydro amounting to ₱93.2 million and was recognized as part of the accumulated amortization.
 Service concession assets that are not yet available for use are subjected to impairment testing under PAS 36.

-Service concession assets under construction and rehabilitation of the Group amounting to \$\mathbb{P}77.5\$ billion and \$\mathbb{P}53.9\$ billion as at December 31, 2024 and 2023, respectively, are considered as contract assets under PFRS 15.
+Service concession assets under construction and rehabilitation of the Group amounting to ₱83.4 billion and ₱77.5 billion as at March 31, 2025 and December 31, 2024, respectively, are considered as contract assets under PFRS 15.